N91489/SortiPy/README.md

     - **Change Folder Properties**:
         - Add or remove folders and their associated extensions.

+2. **Data Storage**: SortiPy stores user preferences in the `SortiPy-Data` directory, which contains:
+    - `folder_propertise.pickle`: Stores folder names and associated file extensions.
+    - `path.pickle`: Stores the path of the directory where files are to be sorted.

-2. **Function Descriptions**: Refer to the `functions_functionality.txt` file for detailed explanations of what each function in the script does.
+3. **Function Descriptions**: Refer to the [functions_functionality.txt](https://github.com/N91489/SortiPy/blob/main/functions_functionality.txt) file for detailed explanations of what each function in the script does.

 ## Contributing

-Feel free to fork this repository, create new branches, and submit pull requests, any work on adding new functionality and a GUI would be really appreciated.
-Contributions are welcome!
+Feel free to fork this repository, create new branches and submit pull requests.
+Any Regarding new functionality & GUI would be highly appreciated.

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](https://github.com/N91489/SortiPy/blob/main/LICENSE) for more details.